term7/RaspberryPi-USB-Privacy-Gadget/README.md

 #### 5. Set the Correct SSH Directory and File Permissions

-Run the following commands on your Raspberry Pi:
+In your standard user account, run the following commands on your Raspberry Pi:

 ```
 chmod 700 ~/.ssh